6 July 2020

 Synapse SQL uses a scale-out architecture to distribute computational processing of data across multiple nodes (MPP), the number of compute nodes ranges from 1 to 60.
-The unit of compute power is called a Data Warehouse Unit (DWU).
+The unit of computing power is a Data Warehouse Unit (DWU).
 Compute is separate from storage, which enables organisations to scale compute independently of the data in their system/s.

 Control and Compute Nodes

-Applications connect and issue T-SQL commands to a Control node, which is the single point of entry for Synapse SQL.
+Applications connect and issue T-SQL commands to a control node, which is the single point of entry for Synapse SQL.
 The Control node runs the MPP engine, which optimizes queries for parallel processing, and then passes operations to Compute nodes to do their work in parallel.